Leila Denmark: Later life

-She wrote a second book, with Madia Bowman, titled Dr. Denmark Said It!: Advice for Mothers from America's Most Experienced Pediatrician written in 2002.
-Denmark later retired in 2002 because her eyesight was getting too weak for more involved tasks, such as examining children's throats.
+Denmark wrote a second book, with Madia Bowman, titled Dr. Denmark Said It!: Advice for Mothers from America's Most Experienced Pediatrician written in 2002.
+She retired in 2002 when her eyesight became too weak for certain tasks, such as examining children's throats.

-Denmark lived independently in her Cumming, Georgia home until age 106.
-She moved to Athens, Georgia to live with her only child, Mary (Denmark) Hutcherson.
+Denmark lived independently in her Cumming, Georgia home until age 106, when she moved in with her only child Mary Hutcherson Athens, Georgia.
 On February 1, 2008, Denmark celebrated her 110th birthday, becoming a supercentenarian.
 According to Hutcherson, Denmark's health deteriorated severely in the autumn of 2008 but later improved as she neared her 111th birthday.
 She died in 2012 at the age of 114 and 2 months.
 She was one of the few supercentenarians notable for something other than their longevity.
-A new Forsyth County, Georgia high school constructed 2016-2018 is located near her former home and is named after Dr. Denmark.
+A new Forsyth County, Georgia high school constructed 2016-2018 is located near her former home and is named after Denmark.